 There are a few simple steps you should follow to complete your first Tesla stock purchase.
 Keep in mind that you can also short-sell the Tesla stock and make a profit from a decline in the stock price.

 Step 1: Search for Tesla stocks

-Assuming that you have completed the account creation process, the next step involves logging into eToro’s trading platform and find Tesla stock.
+Assuming that you have completed the account creation process, the next step involves logging into the trading platform and find Tesla stock.
 Simply type ‘Tesla’ or ‘TSLA’ at the search bar and click on the trade ‘Trade’ button.

-eToro is a different trading platform in the sense that it offers a unique page for any financial instrument.
 As you can see, on the Tesla stock page, you will be able to get access to the price chart, important stats about the stock, Twitter feed, and research tools such as market sentiment, analyst recommendations, and more.

 Step 2: Click on ‘Trade’

 Once you are ready to buy (or short-sell) Tesla, click on the ‘Trade’ button.